 Chile: Jorge Moller

 Jorge Moller started with ecotourism in 1985 in the South of Chile, always aware o bringing an environmental education perspective into a tourism experience.
 Moller is the owner of Darwin’s Trails Chile, a joint English-Chilean inbound Tour Operator with 20 years of experience providing authentic local experiences and local people contact for clients visiting Chile and Patagonia.
 Jorge works as a consultant with indigenous communities such as the Mapuches, Likan Antai and Rapa-Nui to provide them tools for sustainable development.
 As an active member of the Board of the Chilean Tourism Bureau, Moller promotes the country of Chile in a sustainable way so as to include all type of experiences around the multiple Chilean territories.
-Jorge is also a teacher at the Universidad Catolica and a strategic partner of Fedetur (installing the Sustainable Distiction “S” in Hotels and Tour Operators coming up…).
+Jorge is also a teacher at the Universidad Catolica and a strategic partner of Fedetur (installing the Sustainable Distinction “S” in Hotels and Tour Operators coming up…).
 In 2013, Moller participated in the GSTC Early Adopter Program in Chile and had the privilege to represent Chile’s Lake Region at the GSTC AGM in Bonito, Brazil.
 Jorge was instrumental in the cofounding and development of the South American Sustainable Tourism Network (SAST Network), which came into existence after the GSTC AGM and the ESTC in Bonito, Brazil.
 Jorge is also a trainer in Chile.

 Ecuador & Colombia: Natalia Naranjo Ramos

 Tourism and development expert advisor.
 She is currently Country Representative in Colombia for the Canadian Organization for Technical Cooperation – Canadian Executive Service Organization CESO-SACO, Country Representative in Colombia and Ecuador for the Global Sustainable Tourism Council – GSTC, and official trainer for the same organization.
 Natalia is a leader for the development and strengthening of COMUNITUR – the Tourist Community for Development, a network that works hand by hand with communities and initiatives to promote sustainable and responsible development.
 Natalia has an undergraduate degree in Finance and International Relations from the Externado de Colombia University, and a master’s degree in Environment from the Social Psychology Faculty from Barcelona University, Spain.
-She has worked in Colombia, Peru, Ecuador and Spain with the private and public sector, local communities and NGOs.
+She has worked in Colombia, Peru, Ecuador and Spain with the private and public sector, local communities, and NGOs.
 She has more than 10 years of experience in tourism, development, and international relations.
 She is a professor at Externado de Colombia University in tourism public policies and analysis of international conjuncture for the Tourism and Hospitality Business Administration Faculty.
 She has experience in events organization, and training with rural communities; she has also been a lecturer at various national and international conferences.

 Greece: Dr. Ioannis Pappas

 Dr. Ioannis Pappas, CEO of Green Evolution SA, is an experienced professional engineer, with over 25 years of work in several fields of science, focusing on sustainability and tourism, energy and environmental efficiency in infrastructure and buildings.
 He is also auditing and advising on standardization of companies and technological implementation of climate adaptation and mitigation methodologies.
-Dr. Pappas is Co-founder and a Board Member in a number of organizations (Sustainable Building Council of Greece, Hellenic Passive House Institute, Hellenic Start Up Association) as well as Co-founder of the Hellenic Ecotourism Society.
-He worked with the Joint Research Center-IE of European Commission and was a Greek representative as expert for ITL at UNFCCC.
+Dr. Pappas is Co-founder and a Board Member of a number of organizations (Sustainable Building Council of Greece, Hellenic Passive House Institute, Hellenic Start-Up Association) as well as Co-founder of the Hellenic Ecotourism Society.
+He worked with the Joint Research Center-IE of European Commission and was a Greek representative as an expert for ITL at UNFCCC.
 Dr. Pappas is auditing, consulting and training on all matters of interest to the tourism sector, as a Sustainable Tourism Manager by Jean Monnet European Centre of Excellence, Travelife Accredited Auditor for Green Tourism, Green Globe Accredited Auditor for Green Tourism, Auditor of the Greek Government on new Legislation for Stars Evaluation of Hotels and Villas, Certified Energy Auditor in the Hellenic Republic, Accredited Trainer of Passive House Standard and Accredited Verifier of Airports GHG.
 He also has extensive experience on Project Management as Coordinator and/or Manager in more than 20 National & EU Research Projects, as Certified Auditor of ISO 9001 and 14001 Systems, European Energy Manager – EUREM and as a Trained Consultant of ISO 50001 Systems to mention the most important ones.

 India: CB (Ram) Ramkumar